 - What if it isn't covered by the CAP Code?

 Make sure you know when you’re advertising

-First of all, it’s important to have a clear understanding of when content posted on social media counts as ‘advertising'.
-If it falls within the ASA’s remit, the CAP Code in its entirety will apply, and there are many different rules that could apply depending on the types of claims in the post, and on the product being advertised.
+It’s important to have a clear understanding of when content posted on social media counts as ‘advertising'.
+If it falls within the ASA’s remit, there are many different rules that could apply depending on the types of claims and on the product being advertised.

-See our guidance on ‘Remit: Social media’, ‘Remit: Own websites’, ‘Remit: Advertisement features’ and ‘Remit: General’ for more on how to establish whether a post is covered by the ASA and the CAP Code.
+See ‘Remit: General’ for more on how to establish whether a post is covered by the ASA and the CAP Code.

-When businesses or brands post about their own products or services on their own social media accounts, and they are identifiable as the publisher (i.e. their brand username is displayed in the post), consumers are usually likely to recognise that the post is an ad for the brand.
-In that case a label, such as “Ad”, is unlikely to be necessary.
+When businesses or brands post about their own products or services on their own social media accounts, and they are identifiable as the entity that posted the content (i.e. their brand username is displayed), this content is generally considered to be obviously identifiable as advertising for that brand.
+In that case additional labelling, such as “Ad”, is unlikely to be necessary.